jaypeters/jaypeters.github.io/README.md

 </ul>

 ### A Treat For Reading This Far
-In 2010, I played bass drum for the University of Oregon Marching Band and nearly ran over a camera person [during our performance at the Rose Bowl](https://youtu.be/cy0gmKbine8?feature=shared&t=54).
+In 2010, I played bass drum for the University of Oregon Marching Band and nearly ran over a camera person [at the Rose Bowl](https://youtu.be/cy0gmKbine8?feature=shared&t=54).